lawrennd/snippets/_dimred/includes/latent-variables.md

 you will probably be *uncertain* about your true position on the map.
 These states are also latent variables.}

+\newslide{Experimental Design and Confounders}

+\slides{* *Confounders*: hidden variables affecting outcomes
+* *Randomisation*: breaks correlation with treatment
+* *Example*: sunlight vs fertiliser effect}

-\notes{In statistical analysis of experiments you try to control for each aspect of the experiment, in particular by *randomization*.
-So if I'm interested in the ability of a particular fertilizer to improve the yield of a particular plant I may design an experiment where I apply the fertilizer to some plants (the treatment group) and withold the fertilizer from others (the control group).
+\notes{In statistical analysis of experiments you try to control for each aspect of the experiment, in particular by *randomisation*.
+So if I'm interested in the ability of a particular fertiliser to improve the yield of a particular plant I may design an experiment where I apply the fertilizer to some plants (the treatment group) and withold the fertilizer from others (the control group).
 I then test to see whether the yield